-Improve energy efficiency of your organisation's heating, ventilation and air conditioning (HVAC), hot water and boilers with our energy-saving guides.
+Improve energy efficiency of your organisation's heating, ventilation and air conditioning, hot water and boilers with our energy-saving tips and guides.

 Heating and hot water can account for 60% of your total energy use.
 By ensuring that efficient heating systems are specified, operated and maintained the potential savings can be substantial.
 There are three key ways of cutting your heating costs:

 Lowering set points by just 1°C can potentially reduce your annual heating bill by up to 8%, so reduce the temperature on the thermostat down to the minimum comfortable level.
 Our Heating employee awareness poster and Carbon Trust Thermometers can be used to help communicate this message to staff.

 Be aware when replacing inefficient boilers that the latest Building Regulations set minimum efficiency standards for new and replacement boiler installations.
 In many cases even higher efficiency boilers can be specified and you can gain better savings from a more energy efficient heating system.

 3. Install de-stratification fans

 In commercial or industrial buildings with warm air heaters and high ceilings, de-stratification fans can reduce energy use by 20% by blowing warm air down to ground level where it's needed.

 Good ventilation is essential - it gives you fresh air and also helps protect a building against damp and condensation.
 Unnecessary ventilation can waste energy and cost you a lot of money.
 For example, ventilation accounts for around 30% of heat loss in most commercial buildings (an estimated 25% in industrial buildings).

 When buying new motors, always specify higher efficiency motors as they will save you up to 5% on energy costs, for little or no extra capital cost.